eyesofkids/epiceditor-for-joomla/README.md

 ## Editor - EpicEditor
 - Choose it for your **Default Editor** in the **Global Configuration** page.
 - You can choose different editor and preview theme in the detail page of this plugin(Plugin Manager: Editor - EpicEditor).
-- AutoSave is 1000ms by default.
+- **AutoSave** is **1000 ms** by default.

 # Other Notice
 - Internet Explorer browser is not recommended to use with it.
 Some functions are not workable.
 - Image and Article editor-xtd button will auto converter to markdown format.
+- EpicEditor will use the localStorage in your browser to autosave the content in its editor.

 # Screenshot / Demo